austintip/Pokemon-Catch/Pokemon Catch/README.md

 - [ ]  Have a box for the trainer that moves left to right with arrowkey inputs on the bottom of the game screen
 - [ ] Have a box for the rocket grunt that moves back and forth in the middle of the game screen
 - [ ] have a box that spawns and crosses left to right at the top of the game screen
-- [ ] have a feature that allows a ball(another box) to be thrown with the spacebar
+- [ ] have a feature that allows a ball(another box) to be thrown with the W key
 - [ ] have a detect hit function that ends the game if it hits the rocket grunt and makes the pokemon disappear if it hits the pokémon

 ## Stretch Goals